ravensp93/aws-three-tier-web/Lab 1/readme.md

 - <a href=#route-table-configuration>Route Table Configuration</a>

 ## Introduction
 Configure a VPC network hosting public and private subnet on different availability zones.
-Enable routing to the internet for subnets via route tables and aws gateway resources
+Enable access to the internet for subnets via route tables and aws gateway resources

 ## Blueprint